Stone's Public House

-Tucked away in the historic district of downtown Ashland, near the old railroad tracks, is a two-story red building.
-A portrait of a man is prominently displayed on the sign, hanging above the main entrance.
-This is Stone’s Public House.
-Massachusetts and the New England area are home to many historical pubs.
-However, the story of Stone’s and its alleged ghosts is what draws many visitors through its doors.
+Tucked away in the historic district of downtown Ashland, near the old railroad tracks is a two-story red building with a portrait of a man prominently displayed on the sign hanging above the main entrance.
+Massachusetts and the New England area are home to many historical pubs however, the story of Stone’s Public House and its alleged ghosts is what draws many visitors through its doors.

-In 1832, John Stone, a captain in the local militia and a businessman, learned that a railroad was going to be constructed through the center of town.
-So he decided to build a hotel right along the tracks.
-The building was more recently purchased and restored in 1976, by a man named Leonard Fournier.
-Fournier then began investigating alleged paranormal activity in the building.
+In 1832 John Stone, a captain in the local militia and a businessman, learned that a railroad was going to be constructed through the center of town.
+He decided to build a tavern and inn right along the tracks and the building opened in 1834 under the name The Railroad House.
+John himself operated the property for less than two years before leasing it to other individuals and continue to live at the site until his death in 1858.
+Afterwards the building fell into disrepair over the years until it was purchased and restored in 1976 by a man named Leonard Fournier.
+It was around this time paranormal activity began being reported with Fournier investigating into the history of the building and making several disconcerting discoveries.

-Today, the public house is a popular local gathering spot for Irish-American cuisine and drinks, despite its reputation as one of the most haunted places in the Northeast.
+Today, the public house is a popular local gathering spot for Irish-American cuisine and drinks, despite its reputation as allegedly one of the most haunted places in New England.
+If you ever would like to grab a bite in a historic building with a spooky twist, Stone’s Public House is waiting for you.

 Know Before You Go